reganmacnamara/BusinessManagementAPI/README.md

 2. **Register a Company** — every subsequent entity is tenant-scoped to this company automatically.
 3. **Configure Company Settings** (address, ABN, branding, invoice defaults, etc.).
 4. **Clients** are registered in the system with optional payment terms and reminder intervals.
-5. **Products** (goods or services) are defined with pricing.
+5. **Products** (physical goods) are defined with pricing and stock quantity tracking.
+6. **Services** are defined with pricing, an estimated duration, and a set of activities that describe the work involved.
-6. **Invoices** are issued to clients, each containing line items referencing products.
+7. **Invoices** are issued to clients, each containing line items that reference either a product or a service.
-7. **Receipts** are recorded as payments arrive — receipt line items are allocated against specific invoices, automatically tracking outstanding balances.
+8. **Receipts** are recorded as payments arrive — receipt line items are allocated against specific invoices, automatically tracking outstanding balances.
-8. **Overdue invoice reminders** are dispatched daily by a Hangfire recurring job, respecting each client's configured reminder interval.
+9. **Overdue invoice reminders** are dispatched daily by a Hangfire recurring job, respecting each client's configured reminder interval.

 The API uses a CQRS-inspired Request / Handler / Response pattern with automatic handler registration, EF Core global query filters for tenant isolation, JWT authentication, per-user rate limiting, PDF generation, and Hangfire-powered scheduled jobs — all out of the box.